jack-brind/flashcards/src/tips/javascript/switch.md

 # Switch statements

 A switch statement is used to evaluate an expression against multiple possible cases, executing the code block for the first matching case.
-A <code>break</code> statement is typically used to stop further case evaluation.
-If no case matches, the default block (if present) runs.
+A <code>break</code> statement is used to stop further case evaluation (or the code will continue to execute the next case).
+If no case matches, then you can include a default block (if present) that can run.

 ![](/assets/switch.png)

-It’s an alternative to writing multiple <code>if...else</code> conditions, making the code more organised.
+It’s an alternative to writing multiple <code>if...else</code> conditions, potentially making the code more organised.

 ## Swtich vs If